6th International Conference on Education and Training in Radiological Protection

-Four international meetings on education and training in radiological protection have already been organised.
+Five international meetings on education and training in radiological protection have already been organised.
 These meetings focused on benchmarking current experiences and practices and introduced a harmonised approach to education and training at the European level.
-The first meeting was held in Saclay (France) in 1999, the second took place in Madrid (Spain) in 2003, the third in Brussels (Belgium) in 2005 and the fourth 2009 in Lisbon (Portugal), 2013 in Vienna (Austria).
+The first meeting was held in Saclay (France) in 1999, following by editions in Madrid (2003), Brussel (2005), Lisbon (2013) and Vienna (2013).

 The conference intends to address the largest potential audience, covering policy makers, the medical sector, industrial radiographers, NORM experts, the engineering sector, the non-nuclear industry, social sciences researchers, safety experts, radiation protection experts, radiation protection officers, medical physics experts, regulators and authorities.
 Furthermore, it aims to reinforce the contacts between various organisations, individuals and networks dealing with education and training policies in radiological protection.
 Special attention will also be paid to attracting and inviting young professionals to ensure knowledge transfer and to help build the future of radiological protection.

 Information about the previous conference can be found on :